Prior to the pandemic, the position with Heath cycle routes was that the City would not review any new proposals for more cycle paths until 2022.

 The position of the Society is that no more cycling should be allowed on the Heath.
 A vision of how more cycling would adversely affect the Heath and its pedestrians has been given to us during lockdown when the City was unable to enforce the Heath bylaws and cycling was uncontrolled.
 We received many valid complaints about the damage to the Heath and the danger to pedestrians.

 The Heath now gets 11 million pedestrian visits a year and there is simply not the space on the existing pathways for more cycling.
+We’d like to thank members for writing to oppose more cycling on the Heath.

-If you support our opposition to more cycling, please open the map https://camdensafetravel.commonplace.is/comments, click on the nearest icon relating to the points below, and oppose the suggestion in your own words.
 The Heath is not, and should not be made, part of London’s transport infrastructure.
 We firmly believe that any increased cycling arrangements now introduced under the pretext of the pandemic will become permanent.

 Current proposals for more Heath cycling (there may be others):

 2. Main Broad walk near Athletics track

 Erect lampposts that can light the path during school travel hours in winter i.e. 3.30pm – 7.00pm